Growth hormone boosters are popular dietary supplements because of their exaggerated claims and promises for quick weight loss.

 What is more, the director of Sierra Research Group (the study funder) and Novex Biotech (GF-9 manufacturer and distributor) is the same person – Amy L. Heaton, who is also one of the scientists performing and publishing the study.

 She is also the patent inventor of the product, together with Mitchell K. Friedlander, who is associated with “Basic Research” – another company distributing the Novex Biotech GF-9 and SeroVital.
-Besides, all 4 companies – Novex Biotech, Sierra Research Group, Basic Research, and Sanmedica International coincidentally reside in Salt Lake City, Utah and have the same customer service number.
+Besides, all 4 companies – Novex Biotech, Sierra Research Group, Basic Research, and Sanmedica International coincidentally reside in Salt Lake City, Utah, and have the same customer service number.

 These facts mean that there is an extremely high risk of bias because the study is not conducted by independent scientists but by the product’s manufacturer, who can freely manipulate any results.

-Facts and science behind the Novex Biotech GF-9 ingredients
+Facts and Science Behind the Novex Biotech GF-9 Ingredients

 Growth Factor-9 contains several amino acids and one plant extract.
-The manufacturer has specified 2.9g as the total amount of a single dose, but not precisely how much of each active ingredient is in the formulation.
+The manufacturer has specified 2.9g as the total amount of a single serving, but not precisely how much of each active ingredient is in the formulation.

 That’s because the manufacturer uses a proprietary blend, which allows them to include smaller amounts of the more expensive ingredients without disclosing it to the customers.
 GF-9 ingredients in the proprietary blend include:

-- L-lysine
+- L-lysine HCl

-- L-arginine
+- L-arginine HCl

 - Oxo-proline